manideepnani-dev/expense-tracker/README.md

 ## Project Status

-Currently, the frontend UI is completed.
+Frontend and backend integration is completed.
-Backend and database integration will be added next.
+Transactions are being stored in MongoDB, and the app currently supports adding, deleting, and filtering transactions.

 ## Future Improvements

-- Connect frontend with backend API
-- Save transactions in MongoDB
 - Edit transactions
+- User authentication
-- Filter income and expense
+- Search and category filters
-- Improve UI and responsiveness
+- Better UI polish and responsiveness

 ## Author